 Leaders of Turkey and Greece discuss COVID fallout in rare call

 "There cannot be a de-escalation of tensions if the two sides don't talk."
-Though NATO partners and neighbours, Greece and Turkey have testy relations and differences on issues as diverse as airspace rights, maritime boundaries and ethnically-divided Cyprus.
+Though NATO partners and neighbors, Greece and Turkey have testy relations and differences on issues as diverse as airspace rights, maritime boundaries, and ethnically-divided Cyprus.

 - READ MORE ON: